vialliw/Hyperion_Data_Science_Bootcamp/README.md

 # Learning Resources and Setup Guides

-Some guides are pretty straightforward, but you only use them once for setup, so it's easy to forget them.
-I really don't want to keep searching and going through trial and error over and over.
-If they're organized well, it'll help me out a lot, and others too.
+Some guides come from a lot of trial and error, while others are quite straightforward and only needed for initial setup, making them easy to forget.

+To save time and prevent the need to search repeatedly, I prefer to keep them well organized; it really helps me and others as well.

 ![data_analysis_night](https://github.com/vialliw/Hyperion_Data_Science_Bootcamp/blob/main/image/data_analysis_night.jpg?raw=true)